Frankfurt Airport: Airport City

 The airport ground and the surrounding area of Frankfurt Airport offer a large variety of on-airport businesses as well as airport-related businesses, including office space, hotels, shopping areas, conference rooms and car parks.
 The development of an airport city has significantly accelerated in recent years.

 Frankfurt Airport Centres

 The Frankfurt Airport Centre 1 (FAC 1) near Terminal 1 offers office and conference facilities, the newer FAC 2 is located within Terminal 2 and offers office space for airlines.
+FAC Building 234 accommodates the head office of Discover Airlines, previously named Eurowings Discover.

 Airport City Mall

 The Airport City Mall is located on the landside of Terminal 1, departure hall B. It offers national and international retailers and label stores, a supermarket and several restaurants.